sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-------------------------------------------------------------------
 | exit     | silent stop a routine and return control to the caller
-| quit     | close resources, release memory and stop program execution
+| over     | close resources, release memory and stop program execution
 | stop     | early terminate execution of a routine / function
-| skip     | jump over all other statements to the end of any repetitive block
+| skip     | jump over all other statements to the end of block
 | raise    | create recoverable exception with error code and message
 | fail     | create standard work-flow error if condition is true
 | pass     | create standard unexpected error if condition is true
-| abort    | abort process and clear error object
+| abort    | abort current process and clear error object
 | retry    | work-flow jump backwards to specified step
-| solve    | work-flow jump forward to specified step
+| apply    | interrupt current execution and wait for subroutine execution
 | resume   | used in work-flow handlers to continue with next step